Stefan Arestis | Jun 10, 2017 | 0

 #9 LLOMO SALTADO

 Llomo saltado is one of Peru’s most loved dishes.
 It is a stir fry of beef with onions, tomatoes, served with chips and rice.
 Llomo means pork loin and saltado means stir fry.

 This is another Chifa influence in the Peruvian cuisine.
 Chifa is the word used in restaurants to describe Peruvian-Chinese fusion food.
 It comes from the Chinese word chi-fan, which means eat rice.

 Our chips loving Frenchman was especially pleased at the addition of French fries to the many llomo saltados he devoured in Peru.

 Papa a la Huancaína is a Peruvian appetiser of boiled yellow potatoes in a spicy, creamy sauce called Huancaína.
 The name originates from Huancayo, a city in the Peruvian highlands, around 300km East from Lima.
 It is served as a starter over lettuce leaves, garnished with corn and a hard boiled egg.

-We learnt to prepare Papa a la Huancaína with our friend Aaron’s mother in Lima, who is a goddess in the kitchen:
+We learnt to prepare Papa a la Huancaína with Tour Guide Peru in his mother’s kitchen:

 For more inspiration: